-The financial report of the Corporation consists of a Management Discussion and Analysis (MD&A), basic financial statements, notes to the financial statements, and required supplementary information other than the MD&A. Following is a summary presentation of each, including the measurement focus and basis of accounting measurement focus is a term used to describe which transactions are recorded within the various financial statements.
+The financial report of the Corporation consists of a Management Discussion and Analysis (MD&A), basic financial statements and notes to the financial statements.
+Following is a summary presentation of each, including the measurement focus and basis of accounting measurement focus is a term used to describe which transactions are recorded within the various financial statements.
 Basis of accounting refers to when transactions are recorded regardless of the measurement focus.